jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 registers the listener with the AEQ and attaches it to the target `Region`.

-With the power of Spring Boot auto-configuration and SBDG, the configuration is much more concise and intuitive.
+With the power of Spring Boot auto-configuration and [spring-boot-gemfire-name], the configuration is much more concise and intuitive.

 ###### About `RepositoryAsyncEventListener`

-The SBDG `RepositoryAsyncEventListener` class is the magic ingredient behind the integration of the cache with an external data source.
+The [spring-boot-gemfire-name] `RepositoryAsyncEventListener` class is the magic ingredient behind the integration of the cache with an external data source.

 The listener is a specialized